pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

 *Attributes:*, abstain from doing so.
 Here the type annotation cannot be exploited in all cases and additional type hints would be necessary in the docstrings.

+The following example shows why we do not use *Attributes:*

 .. code:: Python

     """
     Attributes:
         class_attribute_1: This is a class-level attribute documented in the class docstring.
-            The annotation is exploited in this case. attribute_1 (int): This is an instance-level attribute documented in the class docstring.
+            The annotation would be exploited in this case. attribute_1 (int): This is an instance-level attribute documented in the class docstring.
             Here we would have to use additional type hints because the annotation inside